-How did my Christmas system get started?
+How did this Christmas system get started?

 Purchasing Gifts Throughout the Year

-- I group items for each person in their own bag or box and put a label with their name on it.
+Group items for each person in their own bag or box and put a label with their name on it.

 Wrapping the Gifts

-When it’s time to start wrapping and packing, it is easier to get started when everything is organized and ready to go.
-When I commit to wrapping I want to get it done quickly otherwise I lose motivation and then STUFF is all over my house, half wrapped!
-I like to keep like supplies together so I know at a glance exactly what I have.
-This also helps me when I am checking my supplies before going to the store.
-If I know I only have one roll of wrapping paper from last year, I probably need to grab some more so I don’t run out mid wrapping session.
-It also keeps me from buying things I don’t need when after-Christmas sales come up on supplies!
+Melissa says, “When it’s time to start wrapping and packing, it is easier to stay motivated when everything is organized and ready to go.”
+So she suggests keeping like supplies together for easier inventory checking, when making a run to the store.
+If you know there is only have one roll of wrapping paper left from last year, you’ll need to grab some more so you don’t run out mid wrapping session.
+This will also help keep you from buying things you don’t need when after-Christmas sales come up on supplies!

 Melissa prefers mobility when she is choosing storage for supplies.
 That way if you need to move your “wrapping spot” you can easily move your supplies with you.
 Consider having separate containers for wrapping paper, bags/boxes, and ribbon.

 - For wrapping paper- look for a standard gift wrap box that can hold up to 25 of the 30’’ rolls or even an under the bed container (just check the length).

 - For ribbon- consider a multi-layered box that can hold up to different sizes and widths of ribbon.
 Melissa likes something with a handle, for easy transport.

 - And for gift bag storage- consider a container that is taller than it is wider.
 Scrapbook storage bins for 12×12 paper work great too!
 You can use some old cardboard you around the house to make dividers between the types of bags (birthday, Christmas, etc.).